'Meghan's Miracle' Inspires Many

 At the same time, he describes how he didn’t understand the power of redemptive suffering when Meghan started to get sick, “but Father John Riccardo (pastor of Our Lady of Good Counsel Parish in Plymouth Township) helped us understand the power of redemptive suffering.”

-Many share how Meghan changed their lives.
+Many share how Meghan changed their life.

 Ellen says fireman-paramedic Steve Worden was on that first call to rescue Meghan.
 Then he started popping in to see Meghan, and his family came for dinner: “He has a daughter within two weeks old of Meghan.
 He couldn’t believe how well we were handling it and wanted to know how and why we could.”